suvam0451/dhaaga/README.md

 ## ✨ Features

-- ☂️ Supports your favourite SNS platform.
+- ☂️ Supports your favourite SNS platform
 - 🗞️ Easily keep up-to-date with the **Social Hub™**
 - 📍 Extensive pin/bookmark management options
 - 📩 Custom layouts for mentions, chats and updates
 - 🖼️ Gallery mode for profiles
 - 📰 Improved timeline experience
-- 💬 Ergonomic Post Composer UI
+- 💬 Ergonomic UI for creating posts/replies
-- 🏕️ Powerful offline capabilities²
+- 🏕️ Powerful offline capabilities¹
-- 🦉 Dark mode by default.
+- 🦉 Dark mode by default
-- 👌 Designed for seamless one-handed operation.
+- 👌 Designed for seamless one-handed operation
-- 🥳 Fun, Free (💰)² and FOSS.
+- 🥳 Fun, Free (💰)² and FOSS

 > ¹ Coming soon™<br/>
-> ² A little bit of self-promo sometimes 😉
+> ² Tips welcome 😉

 > [!TIP]
 > This app will not aim to implement every feature</br>